Amazon PPC Strategies – Are You Losing Profit?

 I’ve been asked this question quite a lot…

 Sometimes it can take around 48 – 72 hours for Amazon PPC conversions to be reported.

 I always like to let a campaign run for a few days before I make any major changes… The changes you make will depend on your objective of the course.

 Be patient whilst monitoring your campaigns daily when starting out.

 We monitor most campaigns on a weekly basis and as soon as a campaign surpasses our target ACoS we will simply turn it off.

-enough from me for today, hopefully this article has brought you value.
+So, there you have it – I think that’s enough from me for today, hopefully, this article has brought you value.

 Best of luck with your Amazon PPC campaigns, may they bring you sales whilst maintaining acceptable levels of profit 😉

 This is a guest post from Nick @ eBusiness Boss.
-“My name’s Nick and I’ve been a full time Amazon seller for over two years now.
+“My name’s Nick and I’ve been a full-time Amazon seller for over two years now.
 With eBusiness Boss we want to create a community of hungry entrepreneurs, this way we can help each other out along the way”.
 Learn more about how Nick helps Amazon sellers here.